derrickthomin/djbb-magantenna/README.md

 ## Assembly
 1. 3D print the top and bottom piece.
 I used PETG and a 0.6mm nozzle, but anything should work.
-	1. #dttodo - add links to buy the kit
 2. Cut 2 pieces of wire, about ~15 cm is good.
 3. Solder these wires to the L and R pins on your aux jack
 	1. These are the 2 pins at the bottom of the jack.
 The single pin in the middle is ground, and we don't need it.